-Benefit Description You pay After the calendar year deductible Durable medical equipment (DME) (cont.)
-Medically necessary accessories and supplies such as hoses, tubes, oxygen and ostomy supplies 10% of Plan Allowance Note: You must get your DME from a participating DME provider.
+Benefit Description You pay After the calendar year deductible Durable medical equipment (DME) (cont.) • Wheelchairs (motorized wheelchairs and scooters must be preauthorized) 50% of Plan Allowance • Crutches • Walkers Speech generating devices Blood glucose monitors Audible prescription reading devices Insulin pumps C-Pap machine Oxygen concentrators; and 10% of Plan Allowance Medically necessary accessories and supplies such as hoses, tubes, oxygen and ostomy supplies Note: You must get your DME from a participating DME provider.
 Some DME may require precertification by you or your physician.
-Not covered: All charges Durable medical equipment, corrective appliances, prostheses and artificial aids, including supplies and accessories, are excluded when primarily used for convenience, comfort, or in the absence of an illness or injury.
-Routine periodic servicing, such as cleaning and regulating is not covered.
-Replacement of durable medical equipment, prosthetic devices and corrective appliances unless it is needed because the existing device has become inoperable through normal wear and tear and cannot be repaired, or because of a change in the member's condition.
-Bathroom equipment such as bathtub seats, benches, rails and lifts Home modifications such as stair glides, elevators and wheelchair ramps Wheelchair lifts and accessories needed to adapt to the outside environment or convenience for work or to perform leisure or recreational activities Home health services Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide.
+Not covered: All charges • Durable medical equipment, corrective appliances, prostheses and artificial aids, including supplies and accessories, are excluded when primarily used for convenience, comfort, or in the absence of an illness or injury.
+Routine periodic servicing, such as cleaning and regulating is not covered. · • Replacement of durable medical equipment, prosthetic devices and corrective appliances unless it is needed because the existing device has become inoperable through normal wear and tear and cannot be repaired, or because of a change in the member's condition. • Bathroom equipment such as bathtub seats, benches, rails and lifts Home modifications such as stair glides, elevators and wheelchair ramps • Wheelchair lifts and accessories needed to adapt to the outside environment or convenience for work or to perform leisure or recreational activities Home health services • Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide.
 Home health services include skilled nursing services provided by a licensed nursing professional; services provided by a physical therapist, occupational therapist, or speech therapist; and services of a home health aide when provided in support of the skilled home health services.
-Home health services are limited to 3 visits per day with each visit equal to a period of 4 hours or less.
-Your Plan Physician will periodically review the program for continuing appropriateness and need.
-Services include oxygen therapy 10% of Plan Allowance Intravenous (IV) Infusion Therapy and medications Nothing Not covered: All charges Nursing care requested by, or for the convenience of, the patient or the patient's family Services primarily for hygiene, feeding, exercising, moving the patient, homemaking, companionship or giving oral medication Home health services - continued on next page
+Home health services are limited to one (1) visit per day with each visit equal to a period of four (4) hours or less.
+The plan will allow up to 60 visits per member per calendar year.
+Your Plan Physician will periodically review the program for continuing appropriateness and need. \$20 per visit